MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-bestpracticesforalcode.md

 ## File naming

 Each file name has object names with only characters [A-Za-z0-9], object type, and dot al, for file type.
-In your extension, the name of each new application object (table, page, codeunit), must contain a prefix or suffix.
-This rule applies to all objects.
+In your extension, the name of each new application object (table, page, codeunit), can contain a prefix or suffix.

+> [!NOTE]
+> If you are submitting an app to AppSource, you must follow the guidance in the [Technical Validation Checklist](../developer/devenv-checklist-submission.md).

+The CodeCop analyzer suggests that the object name is part of the file name, which is encouraged as a best practice.
+Adding any affixes to the file names is voluntary.

 ### File naming notation